 “Every student has their own unique struggles.
 Patience is needed with all students.”

-Brandon Wells is known around Schmitt Music Brooklyn Center as a private guitar teacher who’s interested in teaching students with special needs.
-In a recent meeting with him, it became apparent he’s willing to take on just about any student when he mentioned he just started teaching a recent immigrant from South Korea who doesn’t speak English.
+Brandon Wells is known around Schmitt Music Brooklyn Center as a private guitar teacher who has a gift for teaching special needs students.
+In a recent meeting with Brandon, it became apparent that he’s able to take on just about any student when he mentioned he just started teaching a recent immigrant from South Korea who doesn’t speak English.

 It all started in 1997 with a six year old who wanted to learn how to play guitar.
 The child’s parents approached Brandon and explained that other teachers said their child was too young, so they would have to wait a few years.
 Brandon, eager to make guitar teaching his career, said he was happy to start the student immediately.